novaheic/WattWitness/README.md

 - **Energy Calculations:** Accurate production calculations
 - **Local Time Support:** Proper timezone handling
 - **Responsive Design:** Works on desktop and mobile

-## 🤝 Contributing

-This project is part of a hackathon.
-For integration work:
-- Use the API endpoints documented above
-- Test with the provided curl commands
-- Coordinate with the team for blockchain integration

-## 📄 License

-[Add your license information here]